Crypto.com NFT Marketplace Review – How Does Crypto.com NFT Buying Works?

 There are fees for minting and selling your NFTs on Crypto.com.
 The original creator fees were a whopping 15%, but these have now been reduced to 1.99%.
 Fees for secondary selling on Crypto.com NFT Marketplace are five percent.
 Again, this seems like a lot when compared to the Binance NFT market where you are charged two percent for flipping NFTs on the secondary market.

 This isn’t an issue for someone holding NFTs long-term, but if you’re intending to flip NFTs, the fees soon build up.
-Imagine a five percent commission on every cryptocurrency trade you make.
+Imagine a five percent commission on all digital assets trade you make.
 It would put most traders off using such a site, but this is the world of NFTs and everyone has lost their mind, temporarily.

 Crypto.com NFT Platform Payment Methods

 You can import cryptocurrency into your Crypto.com wallet and use that to pay for NFTs.
-You can also link a compatible DeFi wallet to your Crypto.com account to pay directly.
-A further option is to use your credit/debit card to buy crypto on the platform or pay for your NFTs, but it’s not cheap – You’ll pay about 3% on your transactions.
+You can also link a compatible DeFi Crypto wallet to your Crypto.com account to pay directly.
+A further option is to use your debit or credit card to buy crypto on the platform or pay for your NFTs, but it’s not cheap – You’ll pay about 3% on your transactions.

 I noted that all NFT prices are quoted in US$, but I could not see which tokens can you use for transactions?
 Presumably, it depends on the blockchain you are using, so ETH for Ethereum Network NFTs and BNB for Binance SmartChain NFTs.
 Again, the literature was sparse on this important question.